Archaeology-ABM/NASSA-hub/guide-for-submissions.md

   </div>
 </div>

+After publication, NASSA modules remain open for changes by the original authors as well new authors and contributors.
+We do ask that each change should follow the same guidelines for submission described here.

 ### Templates and module examples

 We strongly recommend using module templates to keep the preparation of a new module as short and simple as possible.
 The NASSA community aims to offer a variety of templates for types of modules, levels of documentation, and programming languages.
 Feel free to use any of the modules already in the library as templates if it better suits your module.
 Once you have created and submitted a module, you may also use it as your template for creating other modules.
 We have also included a dummy example of a module, ["1870-Schliemann-001"](https://archaeology-abm.github.io/NASSA-modules/1870-Schliemann-001.html), which will be referenced throughout this guide.
 Notice that it was carefully prepared before computational archaeology was even a thing!